 7. Tell me about a difficult situation and how you handled it?

-From a difficult customer to a demanding boss or lazy employee, think of a situation that you handled well and use that as your example.
+Whether it's a difficult customer or lazy employee, think of a situation that you handled well and use that as your example.
+It doesn't have to be directly applicable to the kitchen, but the skills you demonstrated in handling the situation should be transferable.

 8. When are you happiest at work?

-Answer this question by saying something to the effect of "When the kitchen staff are working well, and the orders are going out punctually."
+Answer this question by saying something to the effect of "when the kitchen staff are working well as a team, the orders are going out on time and the customers are happy with their dining experience."

 9. Are you able to handle pressure?